njayp/ophis/README.md

 config := &ophis.Config{
     Selectors: []ophis.Selector{
         {
-            CmdSelector: ophis.AllowCmd("get", "helm repo list"), // Only these commands
+            // Only these commands, with all flags
-            // All flags
+            CmdSelector: ophis.AllowCmd("get", "helm repo list"),
         },
     },
 }